 Asset verification, for those who are not laden with assets, can be an invasive process.
 The bane of loan officers, processors, and mortgage underwriters everywhere, it can be painfully tedious for potential homebuyers, too.
-If you have ample green, with a few extra hundred thousand left after your down payment, you will not get the same inquisition level as other buyers.
+If you have ample means, with a few hundred thousand dollars left after your down payment, you will not get the same inquisition level as other buyers.
 The first-time buyer, with barely enough money for a long trip to IKEA after they close, can expect a more formal inquiry than their future—more successful—selves can expect.

 People are people, and their financial behavior reflects that.
-People occasionally overdraft.
+People occasionally overdraw.
 People sometimes don’t know where that $287 cash deposit came from, exactly.
-Sometimes they know exactly where that $287 cash deposit came from, but prefer the lender not know—even if not knowing means their loan approval is in jeopardy.
+Sometimes they know exactly where that $287 cash deposit came from but prefer that the lender not know—even if not knowing means that their loan approval will be in jeopardy.

-So do not blame your loan officer, who is just following guidelines when they have to verify your assets.
+Do not blame your loan officer, who is just following guidelines when they have to verify your assets.
 The easiest path, with the least amount of pain, is to comply.
-Here are the habits you should avoid and should adopt to make the process easier, and speed your application on its way to approval.
+Here are the habits you should avoid and should adopt to make the process easier and speed your application on its way to approval.